 There are so many stories of loss.
 Many unfortunate things that happen to people are no fault of their own, yet fate and bad luck sometimes conspire to take away all hope.

-For each surgery there is a person and that person has a life and a story.
-I would like to share with your readers one of their stories.
+For each surgery, there is a person and that person has a life and a story.
+I would like to share one of their stories.